google-marketing-solutions/argon/README.md

 # argon

+***This is not an officially supported Google product.***

 This middleware allows Campaign Manager reports to be ingested into BigQuery datasets.
-This project can be deployed on AppEngine, and handles its own authentication and cleanup.
+It can be deployed on AppEngine, and handles its own authentication and cleanup.
 Jobs are triggered by issuing POST calls, which allows for use with Cloud Scheduler.

-***This is not an officially supported Google product***

 ## Usage